 The surest way to prevent a garage door from failing in hurricane-force winds is to brace the door using a garage door bracing kit.
 A hurricane-resistant retrofit kit for garage doors includes braces and hardware and costs about $500 for a double garage door.
 You can probably install braces yourself, if you're handy with a drill.

-Be sure that the track of your garage door is at least 14-gauge weight--check the owner's manual or look for markings on the track--and is securely mounted with screws at all appropriate screw locations.
+Be sure that the track of your garage door is at least 14-gauge weight by checking the owner's manual or looking for markings on the track.
+Also check that the garage door is securely mounted with screws at all appropriate screw locations.
 Replace any loose screws with longer screws.

 Ask Your Insurer About Discounts for Hurricane-Mitigation Improvements